benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     ],
 ```

-The above example shows that when the mode is unloaded it will instruct the `example_stb` to power off via the `KEY_POWER_OFF` command.
+The above example shows that when the activity is unloaded it will instruct the `example_stb` to power off via the `KEY_POWER_OFF` command.
 This could be used to turn off devices when not in use.
 As with the `on_load` any number of actions can be called in `on_unload`.

 ## Common.json

-Common.json will be loaded with each mode file.
-This allows for a common set of macros to be defined across multiple remotes, such as a set of device buttons used to switch modes as shown below.
+Common.json will be loaded with each activity file.
+This allows for a common set of macros to be defined across multiple remotes, such as a set of device buttons used to switch activities as shown below.
 In the below example, the volume and mute buttons are always mapped to the `example_receiver` and the power button will call a `macro` to shut the system down.
-These actions will be available regardless of the active mode.
+These actions will be available regardless of the active activity.

 ``` json
     "115":{